barebox/barebox/Documentation/boards/garz-fricke.rst

 Garz & Fricke have a variety of Freescale i.MX based boards.
-Most boards are shipped with the redboot bootloader, newer boards are shipped with a combination of a shim (U-Boot based) non interactive loader and a Linux based rescue system called 'Flash-N-Go'.
+Most boards are shipped with the redboot bootloader, newer boards are shipped with a combination of a shim (U-Boot based) non-interactive loader and a Linux based rescue system called 'Flash-N-Go'.

 Santaro (i.MX6)